Asteroid Magnetization from the Early Solar Wind: Introduction

 \section{Introduction}

-The terrestrial planets Mercury, Earth, and Mars have all at some point likely hosted internal convective core dynamos that generate planetary magnetic fields from within \citep[e.g.][]{cJohnson2015,cJohnson2020,Bono2019,Tarduno2015,Tarduno2020}.
-Core dynamos are possible only for objects which have a sufficient energy source and have incurred sufficient differentiation to sustain a liquid metal core.
-However, it is unclear whether sufficient differentiation to generate a liquid core has occurred in smaller Solar system bodies like asteroids.
-If they are magnetized but undifferentiated, then the their magnetic fields would have to be externally supplied.
+Core dynamos in rocky bodies are possible when such objects have undergone differentiation and have sufficient energy to sustain connection in a liquid metal core.
+Mercury \citep[e.g.][]{cJohnson2015} and Mars \citep[e.g.][]{acuna1999} have each at some time hosted internal convective core dynamos.
+Earth appears to have had a core dynamo for nearly all of its history, before and after growth of the solid inner core \citep[see][; and references therein]{Olson2013,Bono2019,Tarduno2020}.
+The Moon’s small core was once thought to have hosted a dynamo \citep[e.g.][]{Cisowski1983}.
+However, recent analyses suggest that the Moon may have never had a long-lived field core dynamo, although a very early internally-generated field remains a possibility \citep{Tarduno2021}.
+It is often unclear whether differentiation generating a liquid core occurred in smaller rocky Solar System bodies like asteroids.
+If they are magnetized but undifferentiated, then their magnetic fields would have to be externally supplied.

 Information about early asteroids - especially those destroyed in the collisions ubiquitous to development of the Solar System - comes from the study of meteorites.
 In general, paleofield strength data from paleomagnetic measurements can be used to detect the ambient magnetic field during the formation of magnetic minerals in the studied meteorites.
 These potential field sources include those of the protoplanetary disk nebula \citep{nagata1979}, solar wind, or dynamos in the parent bodies of meteorite parent bodies \citep{collinson1994}.